 This quaint town, nestled in the mountains of Peloponnese peninsula is the birth place of the Olympic games.
-A UNESCO world heritage site, Olympia is of considerable historic significance, and one of the most important Panhellenic sites. it receives bus loads of tourists by the day, who leave the city after visiting the site and the main museum.
-In this post, I share my experience in this endearing town.
+A UNESCO world heritage site, Olympia is of considerable historic significance, and one of the most important Panhellenic sites, the other being Delphi, about which you can know more in my post day-trip to Delphi from Athens.
+It receives bus loads of tourists by the day, who leave the city after visiting the site and the main museum.
+In this post, I share my experience in this endearing town and things to do in a day in Olympia.

 How to reach?